Teradata/stacki-wiki/wiki/Definitions.md

 We call this server the **frontend**, and the servers it builds we call **backend** nodes.

+The frontend serves answers to PXE/DHCP requests from backend nodes.
+They MUST share at least one contiguous subnet.

 The Stacki frontend includes a configuration database coupled with software repositories that are used to completely define backend node software footprints (from OS kernel to application).
 Backend nodes can be identical or completely unique hardware and software - Stacki has been designed to dynamically install and configure heterogeneous server environments.
+Meaning that we don't care what you're trying to install, we can probably install it.

+### Backends

+**backends** are the machines being installed from the frontend.
+These are the machines that run the applications.
+They must be attached to the frontend on at least one common network.
+Backends make a PXE/DHCP request that gets answered by the frontend.

+backends require a system disk and PXE set first in the boot order on the network it shares with the frontend.

 ### Kickstart/Autoyast/Preseed

-Stacki is built on top of Red Hat's installation tool (known as: anaconda) and dynamically creates kickstart files to install machines from bare metal.
+Stacki is built on top of Red Hat's installation tool (anaconda) and SLES autoyast to dynamically create kickstart/autoyast files to install machines from bare metal.

-Additionally, we have made similar changes to Ubuntu preseed and SLES autoyast.
+Additionally, we have made similar changes to Ubuntu preseed.

 The installer speaks the appropriate installation language for the desired OS.
 Because we use a framework built on top of native installation languages, Stacki systems are managed at a much higher (and simpler) level than systems using disk imaging or virtual machine images.
-Seemingly complex actions such as swapping an OS between minor versions, or updating a kernel, become trivial operations.
+Seemingly complex actions such as swapping an OS or updating a kernel, are trivial operations.
 This is a consequence of managing a description of the machine rather than the image of a machine.